gerryghall/slim4-expenses/doc/adr/0003-use-adr-design-pattern.md

 the interfaces.
 * The **Renderer** builds an HTTP response using the data fed to it by the **Action**.

+## Decision
+Use ADR for Increases Testability and usability.

 ## Consequences

 Keeps the code clean by keeps all un bound data within the Repository interface